Vietnam eVisa for Cruise Ship Passengers: Complete Guide 2026

 Do Cruise Ship Passengers Need a Visa for Vietnam?

 Yes, unless you hold a passport from a visa-exempt country, you must have a valid visa to disembark from your cruise ship in Vietnam.
-While some cruise lines offer to arrange 'loose-leaf' visas upon arrival, the most reliable, cost-effective, and independent method is to apply for a **Vietnam eVisa** before your departure.
+While some cruise lines offer to arrange 'loose-leaf' visas upon arrival, an alternative method is to apply for a Vietnam eVisa before your departure.

-As of 2026, the Vietnam eVisa is available to citizens of ALL countries.
-It is valid for up to 90 days and costs $25 USD for a single entry.
+As of 2026, the Vietnam eVisa is available to citizens of all countries.
+It is valid for up to 90 days and costs $25 for a single-entry or $50 for a multiple-entry visa.

 Eligible Seaports for Vietnam eVisa